domenico-piol/SCCstore/cicd/README.md

 The pipeline requires Tekton and ArgoCD to be available on the cluster.
 Additionally, some Tasks from the Tekton Hub are required.
-And as we build container-images, the SericeAccount used by the pipeline (default: pipeline) requires some additional rights to run the tasks privileged.
+And as we build container-images, the ServiceAccount used by the pipeline (default: pipeline) requires some additional rights to run the tasks privileged.

 # Tekton/ArgoCD
 Use the respective operators from the OpenShift OperatorHub to install Tekton and ArgoCD.